John Fenn (priest)

 John Fenn (born at Montacute near Yeovil, Somerset; d.
 27 December 1615) was an English Roman Catholic priest and writer, in exile under Elizabeth I of England.
 He was the elder brother of James Fenn, the Catholic martyr, and Robert Fenn.

 Life

 After being a chorister at Wells Cathedral, he went to Winchester School in 1547, and in 1550 to New College, Oxford, of which he was elected Fellow in 1552.
 Next year he became head master of the Bury St Edmunds Grammar School, but was deprived of this office and also of his fellowship for refusing to take the oath of supremacy under Elizabeth.

 He went to Rome where after four years' study he was ordained priest about 1566.
-Having for a time been chaplain to Sir William Stanley's regiment in Flanders, he settled at Leuven, where he lived for forty years.
+Having for a time been chaplain to William Stanley's regiment in Flanders, he settled at Leuven, where he lived for forty years.

 In 1609, when the English Augustinian Canonnesses founded St. Monica's Priory in Leuven, he became their first chaplain, until in 1611 when his sight failed.
 He continued to live in the priory, until his death.